romische/smartblocks-os/README.md

 If you need some initialization, I advise making one task "init" that will in turn add all the other tasks.

-*Why?* Because too much stuffs before system.run() would override the memory reserved for the tasks leading to a stack overflow (probable sign : the system will execute repeatitively the beginning of your code).
+> *Why?* Because too much stuffs before system.run() would override the memory reserved for the tasks leading to a stack overflow (probable sign : the system will execute repeatitively the beginning of your code).

-## --> use lockable resources
+**b.
+Use lockable resources**

 For locking resources, we use a simple non-blocking spinlock.